himax12/BlinkBytes/README.md

 ## Features

-- **Stunning UI Replication:** The app accurately mimics the UI elements of the Thread app, including its beautiful typography, color scheme, and layout.
+- **Stunning UI Replication:** The app accurately mimics the UI elements of the MicroBlogging app, including its beautiful typography, color scheme, and layout.

-- **Responsive Design:** The clone ensures a responsive layout, adapting gracefully to various screen sizes and orientations.
+- **Responsive Design:** The app ensures a responsive layout, adapting gracefully to various screen sizes and orientations.

 - **Interactive Navigation:** Users can navigate seamlessly through the app using custom animations and smooth transitions.